 Atlas Mountains

-Late spring and early autumn are best for hiking and village visits.
+Late spring and early autumn Late spring and early autumn are best for hiking and village visits.
 Winter brings snow to higher elevations, which can be beautiful but limits access.
+If the mountains are part of your trip, read my guide to the 10 Most Beautiful Mountain Towns in Morocco, where I compare places like Imlil, Aït Bouguemez, Ouirgane, Tinghir, Tafraoute, Ifrane, and Azrou from a local guide’s point of view.

 Atlantic Coast (Essaouira, Agadir)